Singrauli district: Coal mining and power

-NCL produces coal through mechanised opencast mines but its commitments towards environmental protection is total.
-It is one of very few companies engaged in mining activities, which has got ISO –14001 Certification for its environmental systems.

-NCL, through its community development programmes, has significantly contributed towards improvement and development of the area.
-It is helping local tribal, non-tribal and project-affected persons in overall improvement of quality of their life through self-employments schemes, imparting education and providing health care.

 Industries

 All major companies operating in Singrauli are giants of Indian energy industry.
 The operations of companies include mining of coal to power generation.
 In recent past, several private companies have also joined the league of companies operating in Singrauli.
 It is expected by 2017, that Singrauli would feed around 35,000 MW of electrical power to the grid alone.

 Major companies operating or coming up at Singrauli are: